Electrostatic Interactions#

 positions, charges, cell, alpha=0.3, k_cutoff=8.0,

-neighbor_list=nl, neighbor_shifts=shifts,
+neighbor_list=nl, neighbor_ptr=nl_ptr, neighbor_shifts=shifts,

-compute_forces=False, # disable energy for performance
+compute_forces=False, # disable forces for performance

 )